openmediatransport/.github/profile/README.md

 https://github.com/openmediatransport/libomtnet/releases

+**.NET / C# / VB.NET**

-For .NET add a reference to libomtnet to your application and make sure to also include the libvmx library in the same directory.
+Add a reference to libomtnet to your application and make sure to also include the libvmx library in the same directory as the app.

+Basic code examples can be found here: [Quick Examples C#](#quick-examples-c)

+**C/C++ and other C-style languages**

-For C-style applications, include the libomt.h header, include libomt and libvmx with your app and refer to the comments for more information on how to use each function.
+Include the libomt.h header, include libomt and libvmx with your app.

+The header file also includes comments that describe each function in more detail.

 ### Libraries